cleaniquecoders/data-migration/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/cleaniquecoders/data-migration.svg?style=flat-square)](https://packagist.org/packages/cleaniquecoders/data-migration)

 This is where your description should go.
 Limit it to a paragraph or two.
 Consider adding a small example.

 ## Installation

+> At the moment, we only provide table to table migration.
+We are not yet implementing column mapping at this point.

 You can install the package via composer: